 Slack conversations in Onna

-On the left hand side you have the html file.
-You can see the naming convention mentioned before : Type of chat [e.g. channel, personal message] name of channel or person [e.g. general, random] and date [YYYYMMDD]
+On the left hand side, you have the html file.
+You can see the naming convention mentioned before : Type of chat [e.g. channel, direct message] name of channel or person [e.g. general, random, Person A and Person B] and date [YYYYMMDD]

 Each message contains the user name and the time and date stamp (UTC) the message was sent.
 The most recent messages appear at the bottom.